EnjoyLifeFund/macHighSierra-py36-pkgs/jupyter_highlight_selected_word/static/highlight_selected_word/README.md

 * `highlight_selected_word.toggle_hotkey` - Which hotkey to bind to the
   `highlight_selected_word.toggle` action (if set to use, see item above).
   Defaults to `alt-h`

+* `highlight_selected_word.only_cells_in_scroll` - Only apply highlights to
+  editors which are visible in the scrolled view.
+This may offer performance benefits for larger notebooks, but may be annoying if you're doing a lot of scrolling :/

+* `highlight_selected_word.scroll_min_delay` - Minimum delay in ms between
+  updating highlights on scrolling the notebook (used only if `highlight_selected_word.only_cells_in_scroll` is `true`).
+  If set to zero, no update is done on scroll.

 For example, to set the delay to half a second, and limit highlighting to code cells, we can use the following python snippet: